Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 How?

-This becomes the next question.
-In other words, how shall we create our own unique and autonomous habitat...?
+The next question becomes: How shall we create our own unique and autonomous habitat...?

 When we create a new design, we use modern tools for modeling, analysis and construction.
 Our work-flow is described in an article on our CAD Design Stream.
 When it comes to building the vessel, a few potentially effective strategies are described within my articles on Affordable Boatbuilding and Building Offshore.